shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 Updating function cloud-events-demo-fn using image iad.ocir.io/tenant-namespace/workshop-NNN/cloud-events-demo-fn:0.0.8...
 ```

 Congratulations!
-You have successfully built, unit tested and deployed your function.
+You have successfully built,  tested and deployed your function.
-Before we run the end-to-end test, let us try and invoke the deployed function manually.
+Before we run the end-to-end test, let us try and invoke the deployed function
+manually.

 ## Manually invoke your function

 We can manually invoke our function by passing the above cloud event string.

+**Note: This test assumes the image `sachin-in.jpg` has been uploaded to
+your `public` bucket `object-upload-NNN` in the above step**

 ![user input](images/userinput.png)
 Run the fn invoke command: